+Forget about that minor league return, Bryce.
 Next stop, baseball's showcase game in Kansas City.

 The 19-year-old Harper became the youngest position player to make the Midsummer Classic and third youngest All-Star ever when NL manager Tony La Russa selected the precocious outfielder to replace injured Marlins slugger Giancarlo Stanton.